The founder and CEO of X-Forces, Ren Kapur, has been recognised

-“The last three years has been incredibly hard work and, together with our many valued partners that have pledged their support to our vision, we have achieved the primary aim of breaking down barriers and offering this high-potential community a route into enterprise.
+“The last three years have been incredibly hard work and, together with our many valued partners that have pledged their support to our vision, we have achieved the primary aim of breaking down barriers and offering this high-potential community a route into the enterprise.

 “I share this honour with my devoted team and now, with this recognition at the very highest level, our commitment to advancing X-Forces is further energised.
 Hitherto we have just scratched the surface of what the Armed Forces community could achieve.”

 Ren Kapur founded X-Forces in July 2013, having identified that the military focus and tenacity was ideally suited to business leadership.
 Drawing on her sales and marketing background, Ren Kapur started social enterprise X-Forces to nurture this potential and help Britain’s military communities.
 Three years on, she has helped more than 600 new businesses to launch, facilitated over six million pounds in government Start-Up Loans and shifted the military transition landscape permanently.